Pazuul/Synchronize_Folders/README.md

 Disclamer: This is a project just for fun and to code a little bit.
 I am not using third party libraries that implement this process with ease.

-There are to files in this project the main file and the synchronize file.
+There are two files in this project the main file and the synchronize file.
+The main serves just to start the program and the synchronize has the synchronization code (everything is docummented).

+The program will register your logs in the terminal and in the log.txt for every move you made in the path that you choose.

 HOW TO START THE PROGRAM